antoinejlr/Second-Hand-Arbitrage/README.md

 ### Technologies used

 **Languages**: The project is developed almost exclusively in Python 3.
-The web-app front-end uses HTML, CSS, JavaScript and leverages Bootstrap.
+The web-app front-end uses HTML, CSS, JavaScript and leverages Bootstrap

 **Modules**: Beautiful Soup and Selenium for web-scrapping, pandas and RegEx for data processing, scikit-learn for modelling, Flask, Jinja and Charts.js for the web-app